A portrait a week

 Image: 7 / Umngazi, Transkei, wandering along the coastline at sunset, rugged and raw landscape post storm, we’ve never seen a pinker sky.

-Image: 8 / Umngazi, Transkei, fishing together after a couple’s full body massage, both a rare occasion, 10 minutes later we caught a giant eel and a mullet jumped into our neighbours boat.
+Image: 8 / Umngazi, Transkei, fishing together after a couple’s full body massage, both a rare occurrence, 10 minutes later we caught a giant eel and a mullet jumped into our neighbours boat.